 The WLAN Deployment model ensures the right solution for your business and is a blueprint of the process on how to deploy a Wi-Fi network.
 We can assist you in every step, from the start of the WLAN RF design to installation, validation, optimization, and auditing to keep your wireless network healthy and ensuring an optimal user experience for all wireless clients.

-WLAN RF Design – on-premises
+Onsite WLAN RF Design

-The on-premises pre-install WLAN RF design is what we call a hybrid WLAN site survey and is the recommended method for pre-installation WLAN RF Design.
+The onsite pre-install WLAN RF design is what we call a hybrid WLAN site survey and is the recommended method for pre-installation WLAN RF Design.
 One of our WLAN engineers performs APoS (AP on a stick) measurements onsite, which include attenuation measurements of all existing RF blocking objects like walls, glass, machines, and others.
 We process the measured data in a professional RF modeling software (Ekahau ESS), which creates an RF model of your building infrastructure.

 In this realistic RF model, we can start the WLAN RF design process by placing access points on specific locations so that we meet all the requested WLAN requirements.